 Arachne, agent of Hydra

-Hydra scientists soon discovered the truth about her.
-Vermis didn’t tell her anything, but invested heavily to make her into a super-agent trained to be a combat and assassination machine.
-She was code-named Spider-Woman and given a distinctive costume.
+Hydra scientists soon discovered the nature of their new operative.
+Vermis didn’t tell her anything, but invested heavily to make her into a super-assassin and superhuman fighter.

 An handsome senior agent named Jared was also ordered to seduce her and become her lover.
 He did, though he was secretly disgusted as he knew that she was really a spider.

 The next step of the plan was for Jared to be captured by S.H.I.E.L.D. and taken to Nick Fury.
-Spider-Woman was then sent after him – her powers would allow her to reach Fury, and she would kill to defend Jared.
+Spider-Woman was then sent after him.
+Her powers would allow her to reach Fury, and she would kill to defend Jared.
 She had been told that Fury was a fanatic who tortured captured Hydra agents.

 Mama Fury’s boy ain’t no fool

-The powerful, stealthy and well-trained Spider-Woman did reach Fury and Jared, avoiding or taking out all S.H.I.E.L.D. security.
-Wrongly thinking that Jared had been tortured she tried to kill Colonel Fury, whom Jared held in a bear hug.
+The powerful, stealthy and well-trained Spider-Woman bypassed or took out all S.H.I.E.L.D. security.
+Wrongly thinking that Jared had been tortured she tried to kill Colonel Fury, who Jared was holding in a bear hug.

 Arachne apparently suspected something, as she accepted that the footage was real.
 Jared, apparently dying, also reflexively recoiled from her and dropped his act, confessing his disgust of her.

-In tears, Arachne fled before S.H.I.E.L.D. could stop her, and mounted a one-woman assault on her Hydra base to get Count Vermis.
-She wrecked half the base and cornered Vermis.
-He told her what he knew, but almost escaped – until Spider-Woman was forced to crash the aircraft he was on to save her own life.
+Spider-Woman then stormed her Hydra base to corner Count Vermis.
+He told her what he knew, then almost escaped.
+But Spider-Woman was forced to crash the aircraft he was on to save her own life.